 This generates pseudo-random numbers suitable for cryptographic purposes.
 Implementations can be dynamically chosen at run-time.
 On Windows platforms, it uses the Cryptographic Services Provider by default.
 Sodium also provides a secure, chroot()-resistant drop-in replacement for the arc4random() function family, including the ability to generate random numbers within a given interval with a nearly random distribution.

 Why I built Sodium

 One of the best things about working at OpenDNS is that the company is committed to the larger goal of making the Internet safer, and being transparent in our efforts.
 We build products that secure businesses against malware, but we also take time to build tools that can serve the greater needs of the security community.
 For example, earlier this year the Umbrella Security Labs announced the Umbrella Security Graph, a tool that helps researchers predict unknown threats.
 Before that, OpenDNS released DNSCrypt, an open-source tool I built for securing DNS communications, that leverages the NaCl crypto library.
-The company has been vocal on privacy, too (see OpenDNS’s open letter to congress on SOPA and anti-censorship policy).
+The company has been vocal on privacy, too.
 As an engineer and security advocate, I see cryptography as a critical building block to achieving privacy and security.
 I wanted to give back to the security community in a way that could make real impact.
 I hope you’ll find Sodium to be a valuable resource in your cryptography toolbox, and in your efforts to secure communications.